Best Anti-Diarrhea Medicine | Tested

 Specifications

-- 24 tablets
+- Quantity: 24 tablets

-- 2mg Loperamide HCl
+- Active Ingredients: 2mg Loperamide HCl

-- 1.4″ x 3.3″ x 3.5″
+- Size: 1.4″ x 3.3″ x 3.5″

-- 0.6 ounces
+- Weight: 0.6 ounces

 The price paired with the simple effectiveness has them as the pill to beat.
+The tablets themselves are very small, which makes them easy to swallow.
+By swallowing them whole, you can avoid the taste of them, which isn’t very appealing.

 With an unbeatable price and the highly effective LHCl, it’s easy to see why the Basic Care Loperamide Hydrochloride tablets top the rest.

-Portable Anti-Diarrhea Tablets
+Portable Diarrhea Tablets

 Pocket Pepto